 It beggars belief some people are now advocating that Starmer or Thornberry take over the leadership of the Labour Party.
 It’s not a coup d’état, it’s a “coup de complete”

-No Labour leave supporter in the Midlands and the North would accept a Westminster metropolitan second referendum remain advocate, especially who was more than instrumental in this exodus of Labour support in the heartlands.
+No Labour leave supporter in the Labour Heartlands would accept a Westminster metropolitan second referendum remain advocate, especially one who was more than instrumental in this exodus of Labour support in the heartlands.

 How on earth would these out of touch moderates pull back the left-wing leave voters?
 Then again that’s not the plan.
 The big picture is to return the Party back to the party of New Labour AKA the other Tory party.
 The argument will be it was not Brexit that broke Labour but Jeremy Corbyn and his Left-wing policies.
 Why because the British people despise anyone giving them hope or even free stuff like broadband.